tristongrayston/tristongrayston.github.io/index.md

 ---

-What do people mean when they say "Artificial Intelligence?"
-Once upon a time, it was a term that defined a field of inviting "artificial" entities to mimic intelligent or even "human" behaviours.
-I suppose that's why we had various AI winters - a problem which had a solution ahead of it's time.
-Over the course of many decades, with phenominal researchers in robotics, neuroscience, and computer science, we've obtained a magnificent basis of information to serve as our foundations.
+What do people mean when they say “Artificial Intelligence?”
+Once upon a time, it was a term that defined a field of inviting “artificial” entities to mimic intelligent or even “human” behaviours.
+I suppose that’s why we had various AI winters - a problem which had a solution ahead of its time.
+Over the course of many decades, with phenomenal researchers in robotics, neuroscience, and computer science, we’ve obtained a magnificent basis of information to serve as our foundations.

 In the present day we can make the turing test obsolete and have [robots learn to walk in minutes](https://sites.google.com/berkeley.edu/walk-in-the-park).
 We are making more progress towards solving for an artificial intelligence now than we ever have been.
 I hope to be someone that can contribute to that solution.